HurricanKai/Blacksmith/README.md

      - [Ingored if DISABLED_COOLDOWN = true]
  - START_REFORGE_MESSAGE = Message to Display on Starting Reforge
  - SUCCESS_MESSAGE = Message to Display on Succes
- - //TODO: Give Item = Give Item to Player instead of Droping it
+ - DROP_ITEM = If true, Drops the Item.
+Else, Gives to Player. !!
+NOT USING /GIVE IT REPLACES THE CURRENT MAIN HAND!